Algorithm-archive/Learn-Data_Structure-Algorithm-by-PHP/Data Structure/Queue/README.md

 - **isEmpty()** − check if queue is empty.

 ```
-In JavaScript, Queue can be easily implemented by an Array.
-JavaScript Arrays have the built-in methods called 'push' and 'shift', which do exactly the same operation as Queue.
+In PHP, Queue can be easily implemented by an Array.
+PHP have built-in methods called 'array_unshift'(insert at the beginning of an array) and 'array_pop'(remove from the end of an array), which can mimic the operations of an Queue.
 ```

 #### Complexity Analysis